-InteguSeal does not reduce scoliosis surgery infectionsJuly 26th, 2012 in Surgery /
+InteguSeal does not reduce scoliosis surgery infectionsJuly 26, 2012 in Medicine & Health / Surgery

 (HealthDay) -- Preoperative cyanoacrylate sealant (InteguSeal) application does not reduce the risk of surgical site infection for patients undergoing scoliosis surgery, according to a study published online July 18 in Spine.